Chief of scandal-hit school repeats Abe donation claim under oath

 The head of a nationalist Osaka school operator at the center of a growing political scandal repeated Thursday in sworn testimony in the Diet his earlier claim that Prime Minister Shinzo Abe donated 1 million yen ($8,900) to the organization.

-Speaking under oath, Yasunori Kagoike, chief of school operator Moritomo Gakuen, reiterated that the prime minister's wife Akie Abe gave him the donation on her husband's behalf in September 2015 when she made a speech at a kindergarten run by the operator.
+Abe has denied that either he or his wife, Akie Abe, made any donation to Moritomo Gakuen, and has downplayed her connections to the school operator's chief Yasunori Kagoike.

-The prime minister has denied making the donation, which Kagoike said was given toward the costs of building an elementary school on a plot of land purchased from the state in the city of Toyonaka, Osaka Prefecture.
-The scandal has eroded support rates for Abe's Cabinet.
+Speaking under oath in the budget committees in both houses of parliament, Kagoike reiterated that Akie Abe gave him the donation on her husband's behalf in September 2015 when she made a speech at a kindergarten run by the operator.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.